ScratchLang/ScratchLang/README.md

 # Devlog
 Format: MM.DD.YY - VERSION
 ## 11.10.22 - 0.6.84p
-* Started editor, and other things...
+* Started editor, and other things.
 ## 11.3.22 - 0.6.83p
 * ScratchLang is not almost 100% Python.
 ## 10.??.22 - 0.6.82p